ParshinAD/-machine-learning-courses/IBM CV/Readme.md

-# ml_coursera
+# IBM Introduction to Computer Vision and Image Processing

-Here, I'll put some notebooks from courses, seminars and lectures ;)
+seminars and lectures from IBM CV course.

 | Technology  |  Link  |